Skip to main content

 You want big drivers with a bass-oriented sound profile.
 Tunning plays the biggest role as there aren’t big differences among drivers.
 Even the largest drivers can have low bass if not properly tuned.

-For the best bass headphones, look for at least 40mm drivers or bigger.
-Now on-ear headphones and earbuds come with smaller drivers, but they can have almost the same power (but expect slightly less).
-Of course, the bass doesn’t feel as big as with over-ear headphones.
+Look for at least 40mm drivers or bigger.
+On-ear and in-ear headphones come with smaller drivers and can have similar power (but expect slightly less).

 Comfort

 One major feature is comfort.
 A bad wearing experience is usually a deal-breaker.
-However, it’s worth noting that if headphones are big, heavy, and bulky, it doesn’t mean they have to be uncomfortable.
+However, it’s worth noting that if headphones are big, heavy, and bulky, it doesn’t mean they are uncomfortable.

 In fact, since they are already so big to fit the whole human ear, manufacturers make them extra soft and comfortable to wear.